RylanSchaeffer/rylanschaeffer.github.io/content/jokes.md

   little secret?"
 "Of course!"
 "I didn't really take the weekend off," she says.
 "Can I let you in a secret too?" her supervisor asks.
 "I didn't really take the weekend off either!"

+- At a recent real-time Java conference, the participants were given an awkward question to answer:
+  "If you had just boarded an airliner and discovered that your team of programmers had been responsible for the flight control software, how many of you would disembark immediately?"
+Among the forest of raised hands only one man sat motionless.
+When asked what he would do, he replied that he would be quite content to stay aboard.
+"With my team's software," he said, "the plane wouldn't make it to the runway."

+- (Warning: Causal Inference Joke) One day at the airport, a very tiny, very petite grandmother is passing through security.
+As she steps up to the scanner, it reveals that her winter coat is filled with explosives!
+A security guard asks her to step inside a private room and take off her coat.
+“Ma’am, you can’t fly like that!” the guard says.
+  “What are you thinking??”
+The grandmother replies, “I read online that the probability of one bomb on a flight is small, but that the probability of two bombs on a flight is even smaller!”

 - A man is flying in a hot air balloon and realizes he is lost.
 He reduces height and spots a man down below.
   He lowers the balloon further and shouts:"Excuse me, can you help me?
 I promised my friend.
 I would meet him half an hour ago, but I don't know where I am."
 The man below says, "Yes, you are in a hot air balloon, hovering approximately 30 feet above this field.
 You are between 40 and 42 degrees North latitude, and between 58 and 60 degrees West longitude."
 "You must be a programmer," says the balloonist.